 Supporting Local Businesses

-As part of their economic development strategy, municipal governments are increasingly thinking about how to cultivate smaller, locally owned businesses.
+As part of their economic development strategy, municipal governments are increasingly thinking about how to cultivate smaller, locally owned businesses and local business owners and workers who are women and people of color.
 There are good reasons for this: small businesses comprise more than 99 percent of all firms, and local businesses keep a greater percentage of their profits in the local economy—more than three times as much, according to some studies.
 Local businesses also tend to be attached to shorter—and thus less carbon-intensive—supply chains, and are significantly less likely to relocate in the near term.
 However, not all small or local businesses are model employers, so economic development policy supporting local businesses is not a substitute for comprehensive wage and hour standards, and those standards should broadly apply to small businesses as well as large.
 That said, concentrating on local businesses and creating a healthy local economy is part of creating efficient, sustainable, and thriving localities, and cities should consider some of the approaches below as methods of doing so.

 Through relatively minor investments in resources, cities can expand business’ capacity for good management and cost-savings, like educating owners and encouraging energy efficiency, or by shifts in land use planning and code that prioritize small business.
 The often confusing thicket of regulations and business knowledge that potential entrepreneurs must navigate to form a new venture is one obstacle to startups.
 City governments can help new small-business owners succeed by providing them with necessary business knowledge and public intermediaries to smooth interaction with regulators.
 Additionally, municipalities can help small businesses retain more of their earnings by educating owners on potential efficiencies and government incentives.
 Cities can also discourage chain stores or promote the centrality of small businesses through changes to land use planning.